Toulouse790/MyFitHeroV4/README.md

 MIT – see LICENSE

 🇺🇸 MISSION ACCOMPLISHED: US MARKET DOMINATION!
-MyFitHero V4 is the most American-friendly fitness app ever built.
+MyFitHero V4 is the most American-friendly fitness & wellness app ever built.
 Native units, US culture, and a user experience designed for Americans – ready to launch and dominate! 🚀💪🇺🇸

 Built with ❤️ for American fitness enthusiasts – MyFitHero V4, July 2025